miglioDev/computer-architecture-exercises/README.md

 - `04-assembly-and-riscv`
   Notes on RISC-V and simple assembly programming exercises

-Each folder contains its own `README.md` with exercises and detailed explanations.
+Each folder contains its own `README.md` with exercises and explanations.